FayonaC/dit355-distributedsystems-documentation/README.md

 6. Dental appointments must be 30 minutes in length and start on the hour or half past the hour.
 7. Requests and responses need to follow the format in the provided JSON files.
 8. Users will be able to select a date and time when booking their appointments.
+9. Updates to the dentist component will not happen more than twice per day.
+   1. Already existing bookings should not be affected by shorter opening hours or decrease in number of available dentists.
+   2. The id’s of the dental offices shall remain consistent.

 # Software Architecture Document (SAD)